mbauman/CovidCountyDash.jl/README.md

 ## Data

+As of March 24, 2023, the NYT has [unfortunately stopped](https://www.nytimes.com/2023/03/22/us/covid-data-cdc.html) updating this dataset.

 Note the geographical [caveats in the NYT dataset]; the most annoying of which are the fact that the 5 NYC boroughs are all lumped together and Joplin and Kansas City, MO report thier numbers separately of counties they span.
 Further, note that US territories and the District